How To Autofill Formula In Google Sheets Without Dragging

 Method 4: Using a Script

 If you need to autofill formulas frequently, you can create a script to automate the process.
-(See Also: How Do I Lock A Sheet In Google Sheets)
+(See Also: How To Lock Top Row In Google Sheets)

 Here’s an example script: